-In Illinois there are approximately 16,000 children in foster care.
+In Illinois, there are approximately 23,000 children in foster care.
 On any given day there are approximately 1,000 legally available for adoption.
 These children are all ages, stages and ethnicities and the average age of a child available for adoption is eight.
 The mission of Let It Be us is the adoption and education of children in Illinois foster care.

-If you are interested in becoming a foster parent, or adopting from foster care, consider attending one of our Finding Forever Families events, which recruits foster parents and adoptive parents.
+If you are interested in becoming a foster parent, or adopting from foster care, consider attending one of our Adoption and Foster Care Information Fairs which recruits foster parents and adoptive parents.
 See Upcoming Events

 Illinois is home to approximately 16,000 children who live in foster care.
 They are all ages, stages and ethnicities.
 Some children are alone and some are in sibling groups that we hope remain in tact.
 Some have special needs that are more serious than others.
 It’s important to note that these children did nothing to come to this situation.
 It was their parents who either abandoned, neglected or abused them.

 On any given day in Illinois, there are approximately 1,000 children who are legally available for adoption and are waiting.
 Note that it is free to adopt from foster care and adoption from foster care does not discriminate against age, income, marital status, gender or sexual orientation.